TheVice/xo/README.md

 Simple game known as 'tic-tac-toe' written during learning Java.
-For human vs. human mode see tag or branch named like this mode, also you can view one of previouse commit where this file do not changed.
+For human vs. human mode see tag or branch named like this mode, also you can view one of previous commit where this file do not changed.
 Human vs. Human (hot seat), Ai vs. Ai and mix modes.
 No network support yet.